stark1tty/SedMob/docs/index.md

 ## Overview

-SedMob is a free and open-source web application for field geological and sedimentological core logging.
+Gneisswork is a free and open-source web application for field geological and sedimentological core logging.
 It's designed to help geologists create detailed sedimentary logs in the field using any device with a browser.

 ### Key Features